TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_screen.md

 title: Connecting a screen to a Fly-E3-Pro
 tags: []
 keywords:
-last_updated: 15/01/2021
+last_updated: 14/07/2021
-summary: "Connecting a screen to a Fly-E3-Pro"
+summary: "How to connect a serial screen to a Fly-E3-Pro"
 sidebar: mydoc_sidebar
 permalink: fly_e3_pro_screen.html
 folder: mydoc